-Photography & Video Release (18+)
+Photography & Video Release (18 and older)

- I give Interfaith Partners of South Carolina (IPSC) permission to use any still and/or moving image being video footage, photographs and/or frames and/or audio footage depicting my likeness.
+ I give Interfaith Partners of South Carolina (IPSC) permission to use any still and/or moving image, including video footage, photographs and/or frames and/or audio footage depicting my likeness.

  I understand that any creative work which includes my likeness will only be identified with my first name.

-May use my name in Marketing Materials: Yes No
+• Interfaith Partners of South Carolina may use my name in marketing materials: Yes No

  I authorize and consent to allow Interfaith Partners of South Carolina to use images of my likeness (photo or video image) in IPSC-related promotional and program materials, including but not limited to all printed and digital publications.